erenovic/erenovic.github.io/_posts/2025-10-07-recap-on-lora-without-regret.md

 .centered-img style="width:80%;" }

 LoRA inserts low-rank adapter matrices `A` and `B` alongside the original model weights.
-Because their rank is tiny—often around 1% of the full dimensionality—we only introduce a small number of new parameters.
-During training we backprop through the frozen base model but only update the adapter weights, effectively capturing task-specific information in a low-dimensional subspace.
-The blog has a great visual that shows how these adapters span a slice of the weight space, and that intuition carries through the rest of the experiments.
+Because their rank is tiny, we only introduce a small number of new parameters (often around 1% of the number of base model parameters).
+During training we backpropagate through the frozen base model but only update the adapter weights, effectively capturing task-specific information in a low-dimensional subspace.

 When the base weight matrix $W \in \mathbb{R}^{d \times k}$ is frozen, LoRA learns a low-rank update $\Delta W$ expressed as: